sergio-dr/xisf/README.md

-# xisf
+# XISF for python

-Implements an *uncomplete* XISF (Extensible Image Serialization Format) Decoder.
+Implements an *uncomplete* XISF (Extensible Image Serialization Format) Decoder in native python.
 It parses file and attached images metadata.
 Image data is extracted as a numpy ndarray.

 What's supported:
  - Reads Monolithic XISF files